-Disembark in Ushuaia and transfer to the airport for your flight to Buenos Aires, connecting with your independent overnight flight.
-Arrive home the following day.
+Disembark in Ushuaia and transfer to the airport for your flight home.

-All air transportation; excess baggage charges; airport arrival and departure taxes; transfers for independent arrivals and departures; passport and/or visa fees; accident/baggage/cancellation insurance; items of a personal nature such as laundry, bar charges, alcoholic beverages, email/Internet/fax/telephone charges, etc.
+All air transportation; excess baggage charges; airport arrival and departure taxes; transfers for independent arrivals and departures; passport and/or visa fees; accident/baggage/cancellation travel insurance; items of a personal nature such as laundry, bar charges and alcoholic beverages other than those listed as included, email/Internet/fax/telephone charges, etc; fuel surcharge may apply.

 *Emergency Medical & Evacuation Insurance:

 Emergency medical coverage to a maximum benefit per paying passenger of $25,000 is included in the cost of this expedition, as well as evacuation coverage to a maximum benefit per paying passenger of $100,000.
 Insurance is underwritten by National Union Fire Insurance Company of Pittsburgh, PA.
 The policy will contain reductions, limitations, exclusions and termination provisions.
 All coverages may not be available in all states.
 Please note this coverage does not cover you against trip cancellation or for additional days of travel prior to and/or after the expedition trip dates.
 ExpeditionTrips strongly advises all clients to purchase travel insurance which includes trip cancellation and interruption coverage for the entire duration of your trip.